 - Recognize the intrinsic values of Antarctica and the Southern Ocean, and support their use for long-term scientific research to identify the extent of human’s impacts including but not limited to fishing impacts, the ozone hole, and global climate change.
 Investigations of the Antarctic ecosystems are critical before exploitation of living or mineral resources is permitted.

 - Recommend that the natural and historic values of Antarctica and the Southern Ocean be preserved to the greatest extent possible by establishing reasonable controls for potential extractive (e.g., the harvest of living resources, mineral extraction) and non-extractive (e.g., tourism) activities.

-The Wildlife Society’s Standing Position on Environmental Quality Through Resource Management is to encourage development and application of scientific management techniques to reduce environmental degradation and to reclaim and restore degraded ecosystems and to support and strengthen use of scientific management to maintain or enhance plant and animal populations for consumptive use or appreciation by humanity.
+The Wildlife Society’s Position Statement on Environmental Quality Through Resource Management is to encourage development and application of scientific management techniques to reduce environmental degradation and to reclaim and restore degraded ecosystems and to support and strengthen use of scientific management to maintain or enhance plant and animal populations for consumptive use or appreciation by humanity.

 The Wildlife Society’s Position Statement on Incorporating Wildlife Needs in Land Management Plans supports “the development and implementation of comprehensive land management plans that address wildlife need sin accordance with relevant laws and regulations,” and recognizes “the multiple values of rare and unique environments for wildlife habitat, societal values, and for use in scientific research.”